juliendy/calcbot/README.md

 Coming soon

 ### todos
-- [ ] add % formatting, allow vars to be set on right of expression
 - [ ] add ability to open and save .calc files using local file system
+- [ ] ability to restore most recent file on load using IndexedDB + added shortcuts
+- [ ] preventing exit without saving changes
 ### finished
 - [x] add toolbar with file, edit, view and help menus
 - [x] allow user to set variables and words for operation